-10 Tips for Evernote Users - Digital Inspiration
+10 Tips for Evernote Users

 Evernote supports a variety of advanced search operators (full list) to help you find the exact information you are looking for.
 Some examples:

-- Use source:web.clip <keyword(s)> to search notes saved via the web clipper.
+- Use source.clip <keyword(s)> to search notes saved via the web clipper.

 - Use created:day-2 to see notes created in the last 2 days.
 Or say created:week for notes added this week.

-- Use source:mobile.* to get a list of notes created using any of Evernote’s mobile app.
+- Use source.* to get a list of notes created using any of Evernote’s mobile app.

 8. Bulk-forward Emails to Evernote